Beaverton Central District Public Parking Garage

 The 270 public spaces will include four public electric vehicle charging stations, eight ADA accessible spaces and six dedicated motorcycle spaces.
 Also, a portion of the ground level of the garage will includes shared back-of-house spaces and loading areas for the Patricia Reser Center for the Arts.

 On November 13, 2019, a groundbreaking ceremony was held for the Patricia Reser Center for the Arts and District Garage.
 Construction is led by Skanska USA Building, Inc., which began on November 19, 2019.
-The garage is currently expected to be completed in summer 2021, and the Patricia Reser Center for the Arts is expected to open in fall 2021.
+The garage is currently expected to be completed in fall 2021, and the Patricia Reser Center for the Arts is expected to open in early 2022.
 You can read the most recent construction updates from Skanska on the Construction at Beaverton Central page.

 If you would like to speak with staff at the City of Beaverton about your District Garage questions, please email firstname.lastname@example.org or call 503-526-2520.